MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/dpm-support-issues.md

 ::: moniker range="<=sc-dpm-2019"

   >[!NOTE]
   >Deduplication support for DPM depends on the operating system support.
-Also, the [Data Deduplication](/windows-server/storage/data-deduplication/install-enable) server role must be installed on the DPM server to backup the volume with deduplication enabled.
+Also, the [Data Deduplication](/windows-server/storage/data-deduplication/install-enable) server role must be installed on the DPM server to back up the volume with deduplication enabled.

 ::: moniker-end